FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Setting up a FusionAuth API key

-Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile and consent permissions using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.
+Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile and consents using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.

 Navigate to Settings and then API Keys, then add a key.
 Add a name for the key and take note of the generated key value.

-For extra security, you can restrict the permissions for the key.
+Following the principle of least privilege, you can restrict the permissions for the key.
 For our app, we only need to enable the get action for `api/user`, the get and post actions for `api/user/consent`, and the get, post, and put actions for `/api/user/family`.
 This will let the key get basic user information, modify permissions to view the app, create a family and assign users to it.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-api-key.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}

 ## Creating and registering users

-The application will have two users: a "child" user who will request access to the site and a "parent" user who can grant or revoke the child user's permission at any time.
+The application will have two users: a parent user and a child user.
+The parent user will be able to grant consent for the child user to access certain features of the application.

 Let's create the parent user first.
 Navigate to `Users` and click the `Add` button.
 Select a tenant and supply an email address.
 Untoggle the `Send email to set up password` switch to directly supply a password.
 For display purposes, provide a `First Name`.
 By default, a user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate `Birthdate` as well.
 This requirement can be modified in the [tenant configuration](https://fusionauth.io/docs/v1/tech/core-concepts/tenants#family).